What “games” are being referred to in the opening lyrics to the well-known song “Games People Play”? (Music and lyrics by Joe South, 1968.)

-In this blog you will find an essay entitled “Laughing and Lying: Why We Can’t Stop!” describing how most people express “fake laughing” 80 to 90 percent of the time.
-“Never saying what they mean” could refer to the two-faced Washington politicians referred to in the “lying” part of the title.
+In Chapter 4 of this book you will find an essay entitled “Laughing and Lying: Why We Can’t Stop!” describing how most people express “fake laughing” 80 to 90 percent of the time.
+“Never saying what they mean” could refer to the two-faced Washington politicians.

 And they wile away the hours

 Here the songwriter could have been thinking of the distance between the 1% and the 99% that perilously divide our American community, the lack of compassion that fails to breach the divide between the haves and have-nots, the wealthy and the homeless.
 Life is short, and our false self prevents us from expressing the most satisfying and rewarding behaviors which include serving others—acts of compassion and generosity.